ONS-Innovation/github-repository-archive-tool/README.md

 You can now input this into the app and use it.

 ## Future Developments
+- Email Notification to Repo Owner at time of storage
+- Think about efficiency and readability improvements

 - ~~Some sort of loading screen whilst it finds the repos~~
 - ~~Store Repos for archive and display them~~
     - ~~Need to add functionality to keep flag~~